ruchitasir/express-daily-planet/readme.md

 full details).

 * Run `npm init` in the directory
-* Install express, ejs, body-parser, express-ejs-layouts, pg via npm
+* Install express, ejs, express-ejs-layouts, pg via npm
 * Create an index.js file
 * Setup a basic Express server with a root route